 - are physically or mentally unfit for employment

-- are a student attending school at least half-time
+- are a student enrolled in school at least half-time

 - have applied for or get Unemployment Benefits